abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

 I drew a diagram explaining what's happening during the trasnfer:

-when the MCU starts, it needs to copy all the initialized variables from Flash to SRAM. those variables are stored in Flash right after the .text section — starting at _etext. we want to copy them into RAM, starting from _sdata and ending at _edata.
+When the MCU starts, it needs to copy all the initialized variables from Flash to SRAM. those variables are stored in Flash right after the .text section — starting at _etext. we want to copy them into RAM, starting from _sdata and ending at _edata.

 ![transfer](/assets/images/transfer.png)

-to transfer it, we’ll use a loop and two pointers — a destination and an end pointer. as long as the destination is less than the end, we’ll copy from the source to the destination using ```*destination = *source;``` in pseudo code, then we increment both the destination and the source, moving through memory one word at a time.*
+To transfer it, we’ll use a loop and two pointers — a destination and an end pointer. as long as the destination is less than the end, we’ll copy from the source to the destination using ```*destination = *source;``` in pseudo code, then we increment both the destination and the source, moving through memory one word at a time.*

-in assemply, we will define 3 registers r0, r1, and r2 and use ldr to load them with the addresses of _sidata, _sdata and _edata we will then use cmp to compare r1 and r2 and as long as r1 is less than r2, we’ll keep copying data.
+In assemply, we will define 3 registers r0, r1, and r2 and use ldr to load them with the addresses of _sidata, _sdata and _edata we will then use cmp to compare r1 and r2 and as long as r1 is less than r2, we’ll keep copying data.

-the next step is to zero the .bss section. to do that, we’ll use a similar loop, but this time we’ll store zeros instead of copying data.
+The next step is to zero the .bss section. to do that, we’ll use a similar loop, but this time we’ll store zeros instead of copying data.

-to finish it off we'll jump to main in assembly it looks like this:
+To finish it off we'll jump to main
+In assembly it looks like this:

 ```s
 .section .text.reset_handler, "ax", %progbits